Continuing Education – Distilled, Practical & Advanced Knowledge

 Filmed June 2023

-The World Health Organization declares air quality is the second most important emergency to our planet and the United Nations declares air quality is a human right and an emergency.
 Through the lens of air quality, this session explores the benefits of climate mitigation strategies and our right to healthy built environments.
 Presenters discuss how to prioritize system-solution approaches that positively impact environmental and occupational health outcomes for communities.

 Presenter: